What Is The Beck Depression Inventory?

 The Beck Depression Inventory is used to measure the severity of symptoms of depression by psychiatrists, psychologists, counselors, therapists, and even primary care physicians.
 It is frequently used to determine if treatment is necessary to aid in diagnosis.
 It is also used throughout treatment to determine if symptoms are lessening with the treatment, to determine whether or not treatment is successful.

 You can request to take the BDI-II from your doctor, or you may be asked to fill out the questionnaire when you seek treatment for depression.
-You can also find some sources to take the inventory online, where you will be given a score that you can then use to determine if you should seek out additional help.
+You can find sources to take the inventory online.
+After you take the BDI, you'll get a score that you can then use to determine if you should seek out additional help.

-It is important that if you are experiencing symptoms of depression for two weeks or more that you seek out the help of a therapist.
-A therapist or psychiatrist can accurately diagnose if you have a depressive episode or if you have the major depressive disorder.
+if you're experiencing symptoms of depression for two weeks or more that you seek the help of a therapist.
+A therapist or psychiatrist can accurately diagnose if you have a depressive episode or major depressive disorder.
 They can assign you to helpful psychotherapy such as cognitive behavioral therapy, or they may suggest and prescribe antidepressant medications.
 The first step, as always, is to seek out the help you need to determine if you have a problem and correct that problem if it exists.
+The online therapists at BetterHelp are experts in helping people who have symptoms of depression.
+If you're seeking help for depression or other mental health issues, don't be afraid to reach out for help.
+Online therapy can be a great place to talk through feelings of depression and more.